 Who this 12 Week marathon training plan is for

 If you run regularly, and can comfortably run 6 miles (a 10k) non stop, then this 12 week marathon training plan is a great choice for you to prepare for race day in 3 months!

 If you have a little more time to prepare for your marathon and have a specific marathon finish time goal in mind, then you may also want to consider doing our 4-month, 16 week marathon training schedule.

-Spending those extra 4 weeks getting shorter weekly mileage, will give you more time to work on your running speed, and building up your VO2 max, which will help you train your body to run faster over longer distances, it will also give you more time to recover.
+Spending those extra 4 weeks getting shorter weekly mileage, will give you more time to work on your running speed, and building up your VO2 max, which will help you train your body to run faster and also more efficiently over longer distances, it will also give you more time to recover.

 If you’re a less experienced runner and none of these situations sound like where you’re at in your run training then head back over to our marathon training plan database and choose one of our other plans that fits your experience level and goals, from beginner through to expert!